statamic-rad-pack/runway/docs/upgrade-guides/v5-x-to-v6-0.md

 $model->toAugmentedArray();
 ```

-The output of `->toAugmentedArray()` will be slightly different to what was returned previously, with all fields now returning `Value` objects.
+Every field will now return `Value` objects, rather than just the augmented value.

 ### Medium: Has Many  Fieldtype - Table Mode removed
 Runway previously included a special "Table" mode for the Has Many fieldtype.
 However, the Table mode has been removed to help reduce complexity of Runway's fieldtypes.